5 Lockdown Parenting Projects

 Cooking with your children is often considered quality time.
 These are the moments they will remember and talk about when they’re older.

-This will free up so much of your time and their future partners will love you for this!
+This will free up so much of your time and their future SOs will love you for taking the time to do this!

 4. Slide Show Night